xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 The memory cost of the mic array unit has three parts: code, stack and data.
 Code is the memory needed to store compiled instructions in RAM.
-Stack is the memory required to store intermediate results during function calls, and data is the memory used to store persistant objects, variables and constants.
+Stack is the memory required to store intermediate results during function calls, and data is the memory used to store persistent objects, variables and constants.

 Table :ref:`mic_array_memory_usage` reports the memory usage of two minimal applications that include the mic array: one using the :ref:`default <mic_array_default_model>` mic array API and another using a :ref:`custom <mic_array_adv_use_methods>`